A humorous one-person show about one man’s cancer diagnosis, Stages balances tragedy and heart

 Unlike the typical role of a director in a solo play, Adam Knight’s role was far more pivotal in the creative process because he worked closely with Nelson to bring his story on stage.

 “Working on a new play, the director always has a heavier hand on the first production,” Knight said.
-“You’re always working intimately with the playwright to make sure that they’re achieving what they’re achieving what they intend to achieve.
+“You’re always working intimately with the playwright to make sure that they’re achieving what they intend to achieve.
 With a solo play, that relationship is more integral to the piece.”

-RELATED: Evita play tells story of the woman who inspired a nation
+Related: Evita play tells the story of the woman who inspired a nation

 The two looked over the blog post and journal entries from Nelson’s time after his diagnosis, which later provided the basis for the show.